 Product description

-It contains a title of your app (30 characters or less), a brief description (up to 80 characters), and a full description (up to 4,000 characters).
+It contains an app name (30 characters or less), a brief description (up to 80 characters), and a full description (up to 4,000 characters).
 Avoid keyword stuffing.
 Focus on writing clear, engaging copy — relevant keywords will naturally align with well-written content.

 Screenshots

 You can upload from 2 to 8 screenshots per device type.
-For apps, you must upload at least four screenshots with a minimum resolution of 1080px.
+For apps, we recommend that you upload at least four screenshots with a minimum resolution of 1080px.
 These should be 16:9 for landscape (minimum 1920x1080px) screenshots and 9:16 for portrait screenshots (minimum 1080x1920px).

 Make sure your screenshots reflect the actual in-app experience as well as showcase the core features and content.